zwqStella/katacoda-resteasy-scenarios/hello-world/step3.md

+First, upgrade the version of maven to 3.5.0.
+`source ~/.bashrc
+mvn -version`{{execute}}

-Now we have a completed Resteasy server project, we can use maven to build it into a war file.
+Now we can use maven to build it into a war file.

 `mvn clean install`{{execute}}